dokkaebi-project/dkb-rs/README.md

-# Bitmapfont-rs, the retro font renderer which supports Latin, Korean and Japanese.
+# dkb-rs, the retro font renderer which supports Latin, Korean and Japanese.
 Implemented in Rust

-Font renderer which supports Latin and CJK
+dkb(dokkaebi)-rs, the dokkaebi project reference renderer

 This crate is compatible with `no-std`